 Orthopedic Surgery located in San Bernardino, CA, Victorville, CA, Pomona, CA, Barstow, CA, Loma Linda, CA & Chino, CA

 Fractures are painful, disabling injuries that can affect people of all ages.
 If you suffer a fracture, the experienced orthopaedic surgeons at Sports Medicine and Orthopaedic Institute can help.
 They offer prompt, expert assessment of your fracture and use advanced techniques to perform surgery where necessary.
-For excellent fracture care, contact one of the four Sports Medicine and Orthopaedic Institute offices in San Bernardino, Victorville, Pomona, Barstow, Banning, or it's Loma Linda, California location.
+For excellent fracture care, contact one of the four Sports Medicine and Orthopaedic Institute offices in San Bernardino, Victorville, Pomona, Barstow, Banning, Loma Linda or it's Chino, California location.
 Call to schedule a consultation or book an appointment online today.

 Fractures are broken bones.
 Healthy bone is very strong and does have slight flexibility, so it’s resistant to breaking, but under enough force, bones can crack or snap.

 Fractures take a variety of forms.
 Some of the more common fractures include: